 Other tips to know as you save seed:

 - Seeds from hybrid plants don't produce plants similar to the parents.
 Check plant tags and seed packets to know if you're planting hybrids.
-Learn more about heirloom and hybrid plants.

 - Some plants readily cross-pollinate with other plants of the same type.
 This list includes corn, gourds, pumpkin and melon.
 To save seeds from these plants, grow only one variety each season.